Local Services: Wales

 It may look down at heel in parts and there is a quarry in its vicinity but Bethesda is another good and less than obvious access point for Welsh hills.
-It is also well connected to nearby Bangor by bus for those arriving by train, even if there is a ten minute trot required to get you from train station to bus station.
+It is also well connected to nearby Bangor by bus for those arriving by train, even if there is a ten-minute trot required to get you from the train station to the bus station.

 12: Pwllheli - Trefor - Caernarfon

 27: Pwllheli - Lliwthfaen - Nefyn